SeyfSV/setup-mqclient/README.md

 Default installation paths are used for Clients and Toolkit installations:
 * Windows: `%HOMEDRIVE%%HOMEPATH%\IBM\MQ\data`
 * Linux: `$HOME/IBM/MQ/data`
-* MacOs: `$HOME/IBM/MQ/data`
+* MacOS: `/opt/mqm`

-Installation path can be changed with `mq-file-path` input parameter.
+Installation path can be changed with `mq-file-path` input parameter (can't be changed for MacOS).

 By default Client and Toolkit downloaded to `setup-mqclient` direcory in the `Home` directory.
 You can use it for [caching](#caching).

-Caching directory can be changed by using `download-path` option.
+Caching directory can be changed by using `download-path` input parameter.

+Default directory of the data path can be changed with `mq-data-path` input parameter.

 Action has output parameter `mq-file-path`, that contains installation path.